TheCowboyAI/nixos-yubikey/guide.md

 export CERTIFY_PASS=$RANDOM_PASS
 ```
 If you don't want the random ones, comment them out or don't include them because they do get saved in the log.
-This is for backup purposes.
+This is for backup purposes, this whole drive will be used once and stored in most cases only to be used if the keys all get revoked.

 ### Subkeys
 If rotated, re-encryption may be necessary.
+We recommend the symmetric key approach.

 In order to let the world know that your new key pair actually belongs to you without having to meet in person again, the standard procedure is to sign the new key with the old one and the other way around, establishing a hard trust link between them (this action can not be done without access to the old secret key, so as far as anyone can tell, this two-way signature could only have been done by you).

 This is the primary reason we backup the Private Keys, existing on the Yubikey is usually sufficient for this, but care must be used during rotation not to lose the old key before the two way link is made.
+This is a whole [procedure](./keyrotaation.md) in itself.

 - Signature Key
   - Key used for PGP Signing
+- Authentication Key
+  - Key used for PGP Authentication
 - Encryption Key
   - Key used to encrypt communications, files, and drives.
-- Authentication Key
-  - Key used for PGP Authentication

 ### SSL
 - SSL Root CA
-  - The Root CA is a certificate used for making self-signed SSL/TLS Certificates that you can trust
+  - The Root CA is a certificate used for making self-signed SSL/TLS Certificates that you can trust, and no one else needs to trust.
 - X.509 Certificate
+  - A trusted certificate in the CA chain to use SSL Traffic
+  - This is the certificate you put on a server
+- X.509 Client Certificate
   - A trusted client CA certificate chain to use with client authentication

-Both certificates need a block of Identifying information.
+All certificates need a block of Identifying information.
 Root is usually an Organization
-x.509 is an Individual
+x.509 is usually an Individual

-We use these for internal certificates that we don't need 3rd party certification to use, such as internal development sites or access to a common low security database or web page.
+We use these for internal certificates that we don't need 3rd party certification to use, such as internal development sites or access to an internal secured database or web page.

-To create a Certificate, we need some additional informationabout the Organization.
+To create a Certificate, we need some additional information about the Organization.
-If this is a personal Yubikey, you may use anything appropriate, but they re the same fields.
+If this is a personal Yubikey, you may use anything appropriate, but they are the same fields.

 The x.509 Certificate is definitely attached to an Identity.
 This is all the same information used in the above certificate, but the Identity is different
 in this case, acme@example.org is used, where acme is the automated certificate user and is combined with the root certificate to form a chain.
-If you're an individual, this is usually your individual email.
+For the Client Certificate you're an individual, this is usually your individual email.

-This is NOT a certificate to use, but rather one to generate Certificates you can trust.
+This is NOT just a certificate to use, but rather one to generate Certificates you can trust.
 No one else is necessarily going to trust this, but you can.
 You certainly could use it, it's perfectly valid, but if it gets burned, you need to replace it on the Yubikey.
 Instead, generate new certificates for specific purposes that extend the chain of trust.

-If you prefer, you can certainly import an existing Root CA and x.509 you may have purchased.
+If you have one, import an existing Root CA and x.509 you may have purchased.
 We need something we can ultimately trust ourselves, and also something we fully control.
 This Chain of Trust begins at these Yubikeys.
 We know anything we generate from them is inside our own chain of trust.

 Typically, we use these for development certificates so we have end-to-end encryption without the hassle of going and getting a certificate somewhere.
+Free Certificates may also expire too soon (2 weeks) and we want a longer certificate.

-Organizations will typically put the same Root CA on all Yubikeys and change the x.509 to each person.
+Organizations will typically put the same Root CA on all Yubikeys and change the Client x.509 to each person.

 ## The Yubikeys